 The miniature English Ivy plant is small-leaved and grows slower than other types of ivy.
 It will need regular pruning, however.

 The leaves of the Soleirolia Soleirolii plant are rounded and need to be pruned frequently.
 Ground cover plants have tiny, vividly green leaves that form mats.
 You can tuck the plant into any terrarium, and it will remain small.

 Neither open nor closed terrariums are suitable for bonsai plants, and Bonsai plants' reduced root systems and diminutive habits make them ideal for terrariums.
 Closed terrariums are suitable for tropical species such as ficus or aralia.

 They will thrive if you give your bonsai a little fresh air now and then.

 You can plant large terrarium plants in an open or large terrarium.
 Plants in terrariums will need frequent pruning to prevent them from growing outside.

 Terrariums with large plants require extra work, but they are worth it.
-Your garden-in-a-glass will be truly unique because they are rare and because they make it stand out.
+Your garden-in-a-glass will be unique because they are rare and make it stand out.